 Oliver spent much of his pupillage assisting Ed Brown QC and Philip Stott with the Serious Fraud Office prosecution of former Barclays Bank executives, during both the trial and subsequent re-trial.
 This included conducting in-depth research into corporate criminal liability in light of the case's developments, and the major implications it presented for the identification principle.

 Beyond the Barclays case, Oliver researched issues ranging from the bribery of foreign public officials to the asserting of corporate privilege against self-incrimination.

-He is keen to develop his practice in corporate and financial crime.
+Oliver has been appointed to the Serious Fraud Office list (Panel C).
+He is keen to develop his practical in corporate and financial crime.

 Oliver is a registered case presenter with the Nursing & Midwifery Council and has acted for them in front of the interim orders panel and restoration panel.

 He has also assisted other members of chambers in their dealings with other regulators including the General Medical Council, the General Dental Council and the Gambling Commission.
 Oliver's research has covered areas such as entrapment and the lawfulness of test purchasing, and the differing disclosure obligations within the regulatory sector.